ShieldCommunity/SternalBoard/README.md

 If you just don't want to use a dependency-manager, you can copy our api classes to your proyect.

 ## How to hook into it
-With sternalboard is really easy to set your first scoreboard!
+With SternalBoard, it's really easy to set your first scoreboard!

 Either you can use our method of #setBoard, or manually.